vignettes/biodivMapR_02.Rmd

 # 5- apply spectral transformation on continuum removed reflectance

-PCA_Output <- perform_PCA(input_raster_path = input_raster_path,
+PCA_Output <- perform_PCA(input_raster_path = rast_path,

-input_rast_wl = SensorBands,
+input_rast_wl = sensor_bands,

 output_dir = output_dir_PCA,

-Continuum_Removal = Continuum_Removal,
+Continuum_Removal = T,

 input_mask_path = mask_path_PCA,

-currently does not
+selection needs to be done. biodivMapR currently does not

-provide automated procedure for principal component (PC) selection.
+provide automated procedure for PC selection.
+Hence, PC selection is

-Hence, PC selection is users’ responsibility.
-We recommend selection
+users’ responsibility.
+We recommend selection based on visual inspection

-based on visual inspection in order to identify spatial features
+in order to identify spatial features highlighting changes in vegetation

-highlighting changes in vegetation types / species composition.
-This
+types / species composition.
+This procedure requires expertise on the

-should ideally be validated with ground information.
+ecosystem of interest.
+PC selection should ideally be validated with

 Data-driven methods adjusted based on data distribution for a specific image/site, such as PCA, usually show poor generalization ability, and cannot be applied on other images.
 As explained earlier, PC selection is a subjective step which prevents from fully automated workflows.
 Moreover, spectral transformation such as PCA and MNF are usually computationally demanding.